revit13/argo-cd/docs/operator-manual/rbac.md

 ```

 Given the example from the above ConfigMap, which defines the role
-`role:org-admin`, and is stored on your local system as `argocd-rbac-cm-yaml`,
+`role:org-admin`, and is stored on your local system as `argocd-rbac-cm.yaml`,
 you can test whether that role can do something like follows:

 ```shell